-For the longest time from my point of view, Firefox was the most stable and managed by the non-profit Mozilla Foundation.
+Mozilla Foundation’s FireFox.
 At the core of it’s most privacy-focused browsers to date, It’s open source so anyone can view the code available to anyone who wants it and will not collect private info like the big data-mining corporations, like Google’s Chrome, Apple’s Safari and even Microsoft’s Edge (Internet Explore).
 Here I have a guide that will show you how to set it up for privacy, security and functionality.

 Unless you have a very specific need for flash, I would remove it completely for It crashes a lot.
 It requires constant security updates.
 It’s a fossil, left over from the era of closed standards and unilateral corporate control of web technology.
 It introduces some scary security and privacy issues from Flash cookies

 For the eco enthusiasts, this search engine plants trees with its ad revenue.
 Every time you search, ads generate income for Ecosia to find and support innovative solutions to reverse the tide of deforestation.